TomTheCodingGuy/alienHTML/README.md

 - Prints the file in shell.
 - Opens the page in a web browser

+## Tips:
+- If you do not have a .ico file, you can use https://cloudconvert.com to convert any image files to .ico.
+- This is designed to help people learn HTML, and is not recommened for advanced web development.
 ## To do:

 - Add more web page features.